ChintaRohan/bifid_cipher_decipher/README.md

 Simple but effective.

 * It's open source, you can do any changes.
 It's a bit dirty and messy but works :)
-* You can cipher/dicipher how many times you want (the decrypted message won't be deciphered easily :D )
+* You can cipher/dicipher how many times you want - multiple ciphering (the crypted message won't be deciphered easily :D )
 * You can customize your table.
-Give it to your closest friend and start sending decrypted messages.
+Give it to your closest friend and start sending crypted messages.

 P.S.: You cannot write sentences, only 'not spaced sentence', but feel free to modify my code to achieve it.
 Look in comments.
 P.S.S: Be careful when you use uppercase/lowercase words.
 The table must be compatible.